Bibio hortulanus

 Bibio hortulanus, common name marchfly, is a species of fly from the family Bibionidae.

 Distribution

-This species is present in most of Europe (Austria, Belgium, British Islands, Czech Republic, Denmark, France, Germany, Greece, Italy, Latvia, Liechtenstein, Poland, Portugal, Slovakia, Spain, Sweden and Switzerland), in North Africa and in the Middle East.
+This species is present in most of Europe (Austria, Belgium, British Islands, Czech Republic, Denmark, France, Germany, Greece, Italy, Latvia, Liechtenstein, Norway, Poland, Portugal, Slovakia, Spain, Sweden and Switzerland), in North Africa and in the Middle East.

 Habitat

 These flies mainly inhabit woodland margins, meadows, flowering crops and hedgerows.